victordomingos/The-No-Title-Tech-Blog/src/content/pages/life.md

 Since I had been been studying many topics on computer science and software development on my own for some time, I then decided to take a gap year between jobs in order to finally get some formal training in computer programming.
 It was a great opportunity to fill some earlier learning gaps and get even more curious about stuff.

-Currently, I work as developer at Slim Busines Solutions, a company specialized in enterprise applications.
+Currently, I work as a developer at Slim Business Solutions, a company specialized in enterprise applications.
+It is an ongoing opportunity to acquire many new skills and to improve existing ones, within a very friendly and collaborative team.
+Some of the main projects I have been involved in are related to payroll and human resources management.

 <a name="literature">&nbsp;</a>